LiuElvin/eBay_ML_Challenge/README.md

 # Contributions

-- My teammate, James Ngai, did most of the coding portions for PyTorch and Wandb.
+- My teamates, James Ngai, produced a majority of the coding portions utilizing PyTorch and Wandb.

-- We were both novices at ML theory, so most of my work was just experimentation with whatever features HuggingFace could provide for Neural Networks.
+- We were both novices in the Machine Learning space, so most of my work consisted of experimentation of whatever features HuggingFace could provide.

-- I ended up testing the models and modifying hyperparameters based off graphs provided in Wandb.
+- I ended up testing the hyperparameters (epochs, learning rate, etc.) for our models, tweaking them based off the graphs provided by Wandb.

-- Also set up our cloud services for gpu training.
+- I also set up cloud services like AWS and Google Cloud for model training on GPUs.

+- The translation task would've been impossible without Facebook A.I.'s RoBERTa multilingual model.
+Link [here](https://huggingface.co/FacebookAI/xlm-roberta-large-finetuned-conll03-english).

 # Learning Outcomes

-- Essentially everything was new here.
-I initially wasn't that familiar with ML at all, from general concepts to coding in the Python packages given.
+- Essentially every topic introduced during this project was new to me.
+I initially wasn't familiar with Machine Learning at all.

+- I learnt a lot of Python code, specifically those relating to Machine Learning libraries like PyTorch, Wandb, and HuggingFace.

-- Increased familiarity with Neural Networks and their hyperparameters.
+- I gained increased familiarity with Neural Networks and their corresponding hyperparameters for tuning.

-- Increased familiarity with HuggingFace, PyTorch, and Wandb.
-  - Particularly HuggingFace, as the API was something entirely foreign to me beforehand.

-- Use of Google Cloud and AWS for model training.
+- Learnt to use Google Cloud and AWS for model training (also a lot of back and forth emails with HR for increased GPU usage limits).